matteotolazzi/GroceryScraper/README.md

 # Grocery Site Scraper

-Console application to scrape the grocery site in order to obtain a JSON array containing informations of all the products in the page.
+Console application that scrapes the grocery site in order to obtain a JSON array containing informations of all the products in the page.

 ## How to run the application

+### Dependencies loading

+`composer install`

+### Run

 `php application.php scrapeGrocerySite`